 Barrel length: 250 mm

 Rate of fire: 500-600 rounds per minute

 Effective range: 200 meters

-PPS-43 used only one type of magazines – curved box magazines, which held 35 rounds.
-These magazines were externally similar to, but NOT compatible with box magazines of PPSh-41.
+PPS-43 used only one type of magazines – proprietary curved box magazines, double stack, double feed which held 35 rounds.
+These magazines were externally similar to, but NOT compatible with the box magazines of PPSh-41.